Privacy Policy

 Storage of Personal Data

-STI maintains electronic records of personal data on its servers in Geneva and on a back-up server in a secure location in Switzerland.
+STI maintains electronic records of personal data on servers in Switzerland and on back-up servers in a separate location in Switzerland.
 Personal data is also maintained on paper files in its offices in Geneva.
 Paper files are kept in locked cabinets overnight and the office is protected by an alarm system when not staffed overnight or at weekends.
 Staff are bound by personal undertakings to maintain client confidentiality, which includes protection of personal data, and office policies require that files containing personal data are filed away at night and not left on desktops.
-Where personal data is transferred outside of Switzerland, it will either be transferred to a jurisdiction that has equivalent legislative protection for personal data (e.g. the UK or a country within the European Economic Area) or we will in other cases, take steps to secure equivalent protection for personal data by means of contractual undertakings.
+Where personal data is transferred outside of Switzerland, it will either be transferred to a jurisdiction that has equivalent legislative protection for personal data (e.g. the UK or a country within the European Economic Area) or we will, in other cases, take steps to secure equivalent protection for personal data by means of contractual undertakings.

 Personal data will be retained by us for as long as you are the subject of or might be concerned with a fiduciary relationship with us and for such periods as may be prescribed by law from time to time afterwards such as under the anti-money laundering legislation.